Wienproject/Bank-Customer-Churn-Prediction/README.md

 ## Business Question

 - How does features (demographic information) affect customer's tendency to quit ?
-- How to predict customers exit tendency from different generation
+- How to predict customers exit tendency from different group of age
-- What's the best machine Learning modeling for this Cross Sell case
+- What's the best machine Learning modeling for this Churn Prediction Case

 ## Business Goals